mateyo3/Train-Scheduler/README.md

 Users can add trains, desitination, first train time, and frequency to the application.
 The app will calculate when the next train will arrive in relation to the current time.

 ## Errors
-1. Next arrival time display
+1. Next arrival time display error in DOM

 ## Built With